No singing, dancing, or acting required.

 When The GREEN Program connected with Kathmandu University’s School of Development Studies, our goal was to co-develop an intensive university course that uses Nepal as a case study to analyze the role of alternative energy and its practicality, adaptability, and impact in rural societies of developing countries.

-At TGP, "studying" simply isn't enough.
+At TGP, the classroom simply isn’t enough.

 At the core of our work is a mission to get students out of the classroom and into the heart and guts of real-world challenges and solutions facing sustainable development.
 So, during this 10-day, 3-credit course, we have also partnered with Give Power Foundation to travel to and study a rural village of Nepal.
 Through this partnership, we will discover how solar energy is impacting the development of local communities and their livelihoods.
 Through hands-on education about microgrid system design, participants will travel to remote villages to execute off-grid solar field project planning and installation.
 Out of the classroom, and applying their knowledge into the real-world.
 Every TGP program and installation in Nepal will help at least 400 students gain energy access.